Watson's Wimbledon run ended by Niemeier

 German world number 97 Niemeier, 22, meets compatriot Tatjana Maria next.

-Maria saved match points and came back to beat 12th seed Jelena Ostapenko 5-7 7-5 7-5.
+Maria saved match points as she came back to stun 12th seed Jelena Ostapenko 5-7 7-5 7-5.

 Watson's memorable run brought to an end